rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

 Predicting baseball pitch types is a multi-class classification problem.
 Based on the various columns in the data set, we need to be able to predict the class, or type that the pitch belongs to.
-In the future, I will go over more details of the data, machine learning models, etc.  Though today, I'm going to just be focusing on the issue of baseball pitches being imbalanced.
+In the future, I will go over more details of the data, machine learning models, etc.  In this post however, I'm going to just be focusing on imbalanced nature of baseball pitch types.
 There are many types of pitches in baseball: four-seam fastballs, two-seam fastballs, curveballs, sliders, etc.  If you can imagine, these pitches are thrown at different rates.
 To prove this, we can take a look at a count of all the pitches for a portion of the MLB Statcast dataset.
 To query the data, we are using the